Modern view of pertussis infection

 Much effort is being directed at producing improved vaccine but it may be many years off.

-We need to get an understanding of why it becomes severe in some people but not most, when it reinfects.
+We need to get an understanding of why it becomes severe in some people when it reinfects.

 This page has been reviewed and updated on 20 March 2023